-Glycogen (a polysaccharide) is the storage form of glucose (a monosaccharide), which is rich in chemical bond energy, found in animal tissues such as liver and skeletal muscle.
+Glycogen (a polysaccharide) is the storage form of glucose (a monosaccharide).
+It is rich in chemical bond energy, found in animal tissues such as liver and skeletal muscle.
 DNA would be a nucleic acid found in the nucleus of a cell, and trans fats are found in margarine.

-Learning Outcome: 02.05.02 List several examples of important monosaccharides and polysaccharides.
-Section: 02.05 Topic: Chemistry
+$Learning\ Outcome:\ 02.05.02\ List\ several\ examples\ of\ important\ monosaccharides\ and\ polysaccharides.$

-42. Maltose is classified as a
+- 42. Maltose is classified as a

-A. nucleic acid.
+- A. nucleic acid.

-B. fatty acid.
+- B. fatty acid.

-C. protein.
+- C. protein.

-D. carbohydrate.
+- D. carbohydrate.

-E. lipid.
+- E. lipid.